godemi/demi-spark-gpt/README2.md

 3. Configures Azure CLI settings (enabling dynamic extension installs).
 4. Sets the subscription context.
 5. Prompts to clean and rebuild the project.
-6. Publishes the Azure Function (`demigpt`) to your Azure subscription.
+6. Publishes the Azure Function (`demisparkgpt`) to your Azure subscription.

 ### Manual Deployment